theUpsider/faculty-bot/README.md

-# Usability bot (Discord)
+# Faculty bot (Discord)

 ## Introduction

-This project features a Discord bot, with the intend to reduce the administration overhead for usability tasks.
+This project features a Discord bot, with the intend to reduce the administration overhead for faculty related tasks.
 The bot takes care of verifying new server members.

 ## Setting up the bot